Hengle/Folkvangr/Documents/script.md

 The forester's sister REGIN stands apart facing them in a better lit area.
 She holds a PACK and LANTERN.
-She is arguing with the group and gesturing angrily.
+She is arguing with the group and gesturing angrily, pointing towards the deeper part of the forest.

 Several stragglers in the back of the group start to leave.
-After a brief discussion among themselves, the rest of the group turns around and heads out of frame.
+After a brief discussion among themselves, the rest of the group turns around and heads out of frame, ignoring Regin's pleas.

 One of the searchers lingers behind to put a consoling hand on Regin's shoulder.
 The figure then follows the rest of the group.

 Regin stares despondently after the search party.
 Then she turns around to face towards the heart of the forest.
+She readies her lantern and steps forward.

                                              TITLE MUSIC PLAYS.